walakaka77/the-wriggley-farm/_posts/design/2024-08-07-best-species-vermicomposting.md

 We’ve personally had success with Red Wigglers in both Brisbane, Australia, and Sheffield, UK.
 In Brisbane, where temperatures typically range from 50-90°F (10-32°C), Red Wigglers adapted well and continued to efficiently process compost as long as they were kept in shaded areas to avoid excessive heat.
 In Sheffield, with temperatures ranging from 30-70°F (-1 to 21°C), these worms performed admirably in the warmer months.
 However, during the winter, when temperatures dropped below 41°F (5°C), we needed to bring them indoors to keep them warm, as they did not survive the cold.

+In Brisbane, we actually had our vermicomposting box outdoors, and this was where my personal worm farm journey began!
+Checkout our learnings on [how to vermicompost outdoors](/vermicomposting/guide-to-outdoors-vermicomposting/) for tips and tricks that we've picked up along the years.

 ### **Health and Care**

 While Red Wigglers are generally hardy, they can be susceptible to certain issues such as Red Worm Disease.
 To prevent this, it’s essential to manage moisture levels carefully and avoid overfeeding.
 A good way to measure moisture is by ensuring the compost feels like a wrung-out sponge.
 When you squeeze a handful of compost, there shouldn’t be more than a few drops of water coming out.
 Additionally, check that there is no leachate—unwanted liquid draining from the bottom of the bin.
-Leachate is a sign that the compost is too moist and can create an environment unfavourable for the worms.
+Leachate, commonly confused for [worm tea](/vermicomposting/how-to-make-worm-tea/), is a sign that the compost is too moist and can create an environment unfavourable for the worms.

 Regular monitoring will help you maintain a healthy worm population and prevent issues related to excess moisture.